harshac/darbadar/_posts/2018-05-14-cooling-down-in-velas.md

 published: true
 galleryEnabled: false
 thumbnail-position-x: 85%
+excerpt: What does it feel to be reckless and stupid?
+There was only one way to find out, it headed straight down the river.
+So I did what the reckless and stupid would do.
+I jumped.
 ---

 Khushal and I stood at the edge of the bridge, looking down at the river some 30 feet below, contemplating.